openapi-ts/openapi-typescript/docs/openapi-fetch/middleware-auth.md

 ### Basic auth

 This basic example uses middleware to retrieve the most up-to-date token at every request.
 In our example, the access token is kept in JavaScript module state, which is safe to do for client applications but should be avoided for server applications.
+For server applications, use request middleware instead, as described in: [Using request middleware](#using-request-middleware)

 ::: code-group